Fantasy EPL Draft Strategy: Winning On The Fantasy Pitch

 🛡 Drafting Defenders 🛡

-The key point here is that defenders offer a lot more value across the board in Togga Scoring.
+The key point here is that defenders offer a lot more value across the board in the sophisticated Fantrax Scoring.
 Due to the fact that it’s not just attacking returns and clean sheets that impact the scoring system, defenders can easily rack up points for aerials, interceptions or clearances.
 Try and spread your defender picks across your draft, mixing between all of the positions as you undertake your draft.
 It’s worth leaving one or two of your defender picks until later on in the draft though.
 There will be surprise players that you’ll want to pick up throughout the season.
-Paterson and Bednarek spring to mind from last season; both these Chaps went through periods of scoring huge scores, and they are unlikely to have been drafted!
+The Sheffield United defence springs to mind from last season; all of their defenders scored incredibly well last season, and would have been undrafted in most leagues (apart from maybe Stevens).

 You need to be streaming your defenders throughout the season, so taking a punt of two towards the end of the draft will be worth it.
 If it doesn’t work out, you can easily drop them and move on during the season.